Skip to main content

 Please note that if you are utilizing a Continuous Integration (CI) system, it is advisable to deactivate the Screeb SDK during CI execution.
 This precaution helps prevent the creation of numerous new anonymous users and potential exceedance of your MTU limit.

-The Screeb SDK is configured to work with Android SDK version 19 minimum and iOS version 11.0 minimum.
+The Screeb SDK is configured to work with Android API 19+ and iOS version 12.0 minimum.

 First, log in to the Screeb application, then create your first survey.